What You'll Learn

 Run your site through Google's PageSpeed Insights.
 Check the mobile score, not the desktop view.
 Desktop can be misleading.

-LCP above 4 seconds means your hosting setup is actively costing you leads, not just underperforming.
+LCP above 4 seconds.
+Your hosting setup is actively costing you leads, not just underperforming.

-TTFB above 800 milliseconds means the server itself is the bottleneck.
+TTFB above 800 milliseconds.
+The server itself is the bottleneck.
 No caching plugin fixes a slow origin server.

-No visible CDN means every single request, from every location, hits the same single origin server.
-Your international visitors are getting a particularly rough experience.
+No visible CDN.
+Every single request, from every location, hits the same single origin server.

 Your site looks like it came from the same template menu as hundreds of thousands of others.

 If even one of those is true, you're not merely underperforming.
-You're invisibly losing leads to competitors who showed up with better infrastructure and kept it optimized.
+You're watching leads walk to competitors who showed up with better infrastructure.

 ---

 GoDaddy builds you a webpage.
-EnovaCreations builds your lead generation system.
+A full-service digital presence builds your revenue engine.

 The sticker price gap is real.
-The long-term cost gap runs five figures in the wrong direction for the majority of businesses that stay on the DIY path past the point they should have pivoted.
+The long-term cost gap runs five figures in the wrong direction for most businesses that stay on the DIY path past the point they should have pivoted.

-If your website isn't loading quickly, isn't ranking well, isn't capturing AI search traffic, and isn't converting visitors into leads, the real question isn't whether you're spending too much on your web presence.
-It's how much you're losing every single month because the system you're running isn't built to perform.
+If your website loads slowly, ranks poorly, captures no AI search traffic, and fails to convert visitors into leads, stop asking whether you're spending too much.
+Ask how much you're losing every single month because the system you're running was never built to perform.

 ---